Documentation for Release 2024.2

 file tells a repository the names of any files that should always be ignored for any/all copies of the repository.
 But sometimes it’s useful to have some local changes that you don’t want to involve in commits, or force on everyone with.gitignore

 .
-In this case, a command like this does the trick:Ignoring new files not in the git repo
+In this case, a command like this does the trick:git update-index --assume-unchanged <file>

 Use the